YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - stealth virus: change the read system call, when the user asks to read a code modified by a virus, the original form of code is shown rather than infected code. types:  boot virus,  file virus, Macroviruses. ex:  Virus.DOS.Stealth.551, Exploit.Macro.Stealth, Exploit.MSWord.Stealth, Brain, Fish.
 - tunneling virus: bypass scanner. installing itself in the interrupt handler chain. or in device drivers
 - A polymorphic virus: generates numerous mutated versions of itself.
-- Macro virus: documents, spreadsheets, and other data files
+- Macro virus: documents, spreadsheets, and other data files, ILOVEYOU virus.
 - Cavity virus: aka Spacefiller, overwriting unused areas of executable files.
 - Encryption virus, aka Ransomware